Vani Da Silva

 Ivanilson Loforte Tique Da Silva (born 27 November 2002) is an English footballer who played as a forward for club Oldham Athletic.

 Career

 Having previously been at Bury, Da Silva joined Oldham Athletic on a two-year contract in the summer of 2019.
 He made his senior debut on 5 September 2020 as a substititute in a 3–0 EFL Cup victory at home to Carlisle United.
 Da Silva joined Curzon Ashton on a month-long loan on 12 December 2020.
 He made 2 league appearances for Curzon Ashton.
 In May 2021, Da Silva signed with the club on a professional contract until the end of the calendar year.
 He was released at the end of the 2022–23 season.
+He now plays for non league Squires Gate FC in Blackpool.